capactio/capact/cmd/terraform-runner/README.content.md

 ```

 Copy output of this command and replace string <ACCESS_TOKEN> in `manifests/implementation/terraform/gcp/cloudsql/postgresql/install.yaml` file.
 Remember that this token is valid only for an hour, so you would need to replace it later.
-In the same file replace <PROJECT_NAME> with your projetct name,
+In the same file replace:

+* <PROJECT_NAME> with your projetct name
+* <ACCESSKEY> with access key for Minio
+* <SECRETKEY> with secret key for Minio

 `manifests/implementation/terraform/gcp/cloudsql/postgresql/install.yaml` is a main file where you can configure your Terraform module.
 You can: